 - Demand forecasting: Retailers can use data analytics to forecast demand for products, which helps them optimize inventory levels and reduce overstocking or understocking.

-- Inventory management: By analyzing sales data, retailers can optimize inventory levels, improve stock replenishment, and reduce stock-outs.
+- Inventory management: By analysing sales data, retailers can optimize inventory levels, improve stock replenishment, and reduce stock-outs.

-- Supplier management: Retailers can analyze supplier performance metrics, such as lead time, quality, and reliability, to identify opportunities for improvement and reduce costs.
+- Supplier management: Retailers can analyse supplier performance metrics, such as lead time, quality, and reliability, to identify opportunities for improvement and reduce costs.

 - Supply chain visibility: Retailers can use analytics to monitor supply chain performance, track shipments, and identify potential bottlenecks or issues.

-- Order fulfilment: Retailers can optimize order fulfilment processes by analyzing data on order processing time, lead time, and shipping performance.
+- Order fulfilment: Retailers can optimize order fulfilment processes by analysing data on order processing time, lead time, and shipping performance.

-- Cost optimization: By analyzing supply chain data, retailers can identify opportunities to reduce costs and improve profitability, such as consolidating orders, reducing transportation costs, and optimizing warehouse locations.
+- Cost optimization: By analysing supply chain data, retailers can identify opportunities to reduce costs and improve profitability, such as consolidating orders, reducing transportation costs, and optimizing warehouse locations.